$\Xi NN$ three-baryon force from SU(3) chiral effective field theory: A femtoscopic study: Summary

 In this study, we derived for the first time the $\Xi NN$ 3BF based on the SU(3) chiral EFT.
 The LECs of the $\Xi NN$ 3BF were constrained by means of the DSA.
 To implement the $\Xi NN$ 3BF in the calculation of correlation functions, we obtained the potential between the deuteron and $\Xi^-$ in coordinate space.

-The effect of the $\Xi NN$ 3BF on the deuteron--$\Xi^-$ correlation function was found to be very small, at most around $4\%$.
+We evaluated the difficulty of identifying the $\Xi NN$ 3BF from the correlation functions.
+Namely, the effect of the $\Xi NN$ 3BF on the deuteron--$\Xi^-$ correlation function was found to be very small, at most around $4\%$.
 Moreover, we found that varying the potential cutoff, source size, or deuteron-binding energy does not significantly change the impact of the $\Xi NN$ 3BF on the correlation function.
-This is because the range of the $\Xi NN$ 3BF is short, in contrast to the longer-range 2BFs.
+This is because the range of the $\Xi NN$ 3BF is short, in contrast with the longer-range 2BFs.
 In particular, since the contact 3BF potentially gives the dominant contribution, it is difficult to probe the effect of the $\Xi NN$ 3BF through the correlation function, which is primarily sensitive to the potential at medium to long ranges.

-In conclusion, given the limited sensitivity of the correlation function to such short-range forces, it may be more promising to explore their impact on other observables, such as deuteron--hyperon scattering cross sections.
-Experimentally, nucleon--hyperon scattering became available recently~\cite{PhysRevC.104.045204,PhysRevLett.128.072501,10.1093/ptep/ptac101}.
-Therefore, these complementary approaches could provide further insight into the role of 3BFs in many-hyperon--nucleon systems.

 \begin{widetext}